 The 1994 Telluride Association Convention established the Mansfield-Wefald Prize to honor the memory of Mary Mansfield and Eric Wefald, two Association members who died tragically in 1989.
-The prize of $1,000 will be awarded by a committee of Association members for the best scholarly thesis written by a Telluride associate who will have completed his or her final year of undergraduate education in the 2017-18 academic year.
-The 2017 winner of the prize was University of Michigan graduate Helena Ratté, MB13, for her thesis entitled “Multiple Displacements: Bosnian Refugee Journeys to Germany and Back, 1992-2016.”
+The prize of $1,000 will be awarded by a committee of Association members for the best scholarly thesis written by a Telluride associate who will have completed their final year of undergraduate education in the 2018-19 academic year.
+The 2018 winner of the prize was Harvard graduate Cengiz Cemaloğlu for his thesis entitled “Capitalist Ethics of the Halal Economy: Islamic Finance in Malaysia.”

 Clarence “Mike” Yarrow (DS’25 CB’28 TA’28) led the establishment and operation of the Pasadena Branch of Telluride Association, which operated from 1947 to 1952.
 In addition to his Telluride activities, Mike was a committed Quaker who worked for world peace in many capacities, at home and abroad.
 A number of Pasadena Branch alumni and friends have worked to establish the Mike Yarrow Adventurous Education Award in his memory to enable Telluride branchmembers to pursue summer educational projects that reflect his spirit.

 The award, of up to $3,000, is designed to allow the recipient to undertake a non-paying, public service activity during the summer that is outside of an academic institution and clearly reflects Mike Yarrow’s interests in peace and service to humanity.
-The award recipient may be any Telluride Association affiliate who is enrolled in formal education at some point during the 2017 calendar year and over the age of 18 by the time of travel.
-He or she must have a demonstrated commitment to Telluride Association and a clear need for summer earnings.
-Within one month of his or her return, the successful applicant must summarize his or her summer activities in a report, which will stand as a record of the summer’s accomplishments, and will also be distributed to the Yarrow Award sponsoring group.
+The award recipient may be any Telluride Association affiliate who is enrolled in formal education at some point during the 2019 calendar year and over the age of 18 by the time of travel.
+They must have a demonstrated commitment to Telluride Association and a clear need for summer earnings.
+Within one month of their return, the successful applicant must summarize their summer activities in a report, which will stand as a record of the summer’s accomplishments, and will also be distributed to the Yarrow Award sponsoring group.

-The deadline for the application for the 2018 Yarrow Award is March 23, 2018.
+The deadline for the application for the 2019 Yarrow Award is March 22, 2019 at 4 pm.
 The award recipient is usually announced by the Awards Committee in late March, in time for students to make their summer plans.